belminf/cfn-aws-cur-by-tag/README.md

 ```

-### 4. Create S3 trigger for Lambda function
+### 5. Create S3 trigger for Lambda function

-Once the stack is created, you need to configure the S3 trigger.
+Finally, once the stack is created, you need to configure the S3 trigger.

 ## Considerations
 * **Important:** Lambda IAM role is way too open, could be locked down significantly